Learn about driving licenses, car insurance, driving laws and rules, buying or leasing a car and safety.

-- driving experience;
+- driving record

-- driving record; and
+- driving experience

 Driving laws and rules

 For a full list of laws and rules about driving, get a copy of the driving guide issued by the department that regulates cars and driving in your province or territory.
-These guides are usually available at service centres, online and in stores.
+You can usually get these guides at service centres, online and in stores.

-- telephone number;
+- telephone number

-- licence plate;
+- licence plate

-- driver’s licence numbers;
+- driver’s licence numbers

-- insurance company name; and
+- insurance company name

-- insurance plan number.
+- insurance plan number